Skip to main content

 CATS generates same number of tests in 2 consecutive runs with same configuration

-Unlike typical fuzzers that generate random values, CATS generates tests based on the request schema and the fuzzers that are enabled.
+Unlike typical fuzzers that rely only on randomness, CATS generates tests based on the request schema and the fuzzers that are enabled.
 If the request schema and the configuration are the same, CATS will generate the same tests.
 CATS uses a deterministic approach to generate tests based on a set of fuzzers which run in a specific order and specific logic.
 Randomness is introduced only in the values generated for the fields.
 If you want randomness also in the tests generated, you must use the cats random sub-command.
 Check Continuous Fuzzing for more details.

 CATS doesn't generate any tests